• Skip to main content

 How to assemble the recipe

-3. Pour the rest of the bechamel over the top ensuring it covers the pasta sheets completely and scatter the cheddar over the whole thing.
+4. Add white sauce: Cover with the 3 remaining lasagne sheets and spoon the rest of the bechamel over the top ensuring it covers the pasta sheets completely.
+Scatter the rest of the parmesan (coarsely grated) over the whole thing.

 Lasagna with bechamel and grated cheese on top.

-4. Bake in the lower part of the oven for 40 minutes.
-If it starts browning too much cover loosely after 30-35 minutes.
+4. Bake in the centre of the oven for 40-45 minutes or until golden-brown on top.
+If the top starts browning too much cover loosely with tin foil after 30-35 minutes.

-Remove your vegetarian lasagna with lentils from the oven, set aside for 10 minutes then serve.
+5. Serve: Remove from the oven, set aside for 10 minutes then serve.

 Serving suggestions

 This vegetarian lasagna with lentils contains protein, vegetables and carbs so you can enjoy it simply on its own.
-If you would to serve it with a side dish, though, crispy salad is a good choice.
+If you would to serve it with a side dish, a simple crispy salad or coleslaw are good choices.

 Top tips